Is Biomedical Engineering a Good Career

 Some employers also require certification from the American Society for Biomedical Engineering (ASBE).
 Certification is not required by all employers, but it can be helpful if you want to work in a specialty area such as pediatric medical engineering or tissue engineering.

-See also What Ruins a Car Engine
+See also How does a Car Engine Blow Up

 Aside from a degree and certification, many employers also look for experience in biomedical engineering.
 Registered nurses, physicians, and other health professionals may have some experience working with medical devices and labs.
 This experience can help you gain a foothold on your career in biomedical engineering.